gwpetersen/zwift/README.md

 ```

 > We should see the Cypress Test Runner.
-> Click on any <name>:spec.js what are displayed in the list of Integration Tests at the Cypress Test Runner.
+> Click on any <name>:spec.js that are displayed in the list of Integration Tests at the Cypress Test Runner.
 > You will see how Cypress launch test in your browser.

 ## To Run Specifc Cypress Test via command line